CartoDB/web-sdk/docs/guides/01-getting-started.md

 <div id="map"></div>
 ```

-Style the map `div` and `body` to ensure the map displays properly:
+Style the map `div` and `body` to ensure the map displays at full width:

 ```css
 body {